hyperledger/aries-rfcs/concepts/0420-rich-schemas-common/README.md

 ### Components and Repositories
 The complete architecture for every Rich Schema object involves three separate
 components:
-- `aries-dri`: This is the location of the `aries-data-registy-interface`.
+- `aries-vdri`: This is the location of the `aries-verifiable-data-registy-interface`.
-Changes to this code will enable users of any data registry with an `aries-dri`-compatible data manager to handle Rich Schema objects.
+Changes to this code will enable users of any data registry with an `aries-vdri`-compatible data manager to handle Rich Schema objects.
 - Specific Verifiable Data Registry implementation (for example, `indy-vdr`).
-It needs to comply with the interface described by the `aries-data-registry-interface` and is built to plug in to the aries ecosystem.
+It needs to comply with the interface described by the `aries-verifiable-data-registry-interface` and is built to plug in to the aries ecosystem.
 It contains the code to communicate with a specific data registry (ledger).

 - Specific Data Registry (Ledger) implementation (for example, `indy-node`).
 Changes to this code will enable a Rich Schema object